Oluwapelumi99/Rock--paper-scissors/README.md

-# ROCK, PAPER, SCISSORS, LIZARD, SPORK.
+# ROCK, PAPER, SCISSORS, LIZARD, SPOCK.

-In this project, I have created a rock,paper scissors Lizard spork Rock paper scissors Lizard spork is a game of chance, it is an expansion of the classic rock, paper,scissors, this xpansion was created in movie The Big Bang Theory.
+In this project, I have created a rock,paper scissors Lizard spock.
+This is a game of chance, it is an expansion of the classic rock, paper,scissors, this expansion was created in movie The Big Bang Theory.
 In this version, 2 additional choices are added, "Lizard" and "Spock" which helps to reduce the likely hood of ties and provide more strategic options.
 Each player picks a variable between ROCK, PAPER, SCISSORS, LIZARD, SPOCK and reveals it at the same time.
 The winner is the one who defeats the other.
 In a tie, the process is repeated until a winnner is found.

  <img width="1710" alt="Screenshot 2024-04-24 at 14 38 36" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/5b71a350-7ef6-4dac-b1b6-8c59f289efea">